joxa/joxa/doc/standard-library.rst

 The make fields function is a bit more flexible.
 In this case you call `make-fields` with a property list that provides a value for each field that you are interested in defining a value for.
-Undefined fields will simple get the value `undefined` or the default value specified on record definition.
-As we can see in the following example
+Undefined fields will simply get the value `undefined` or the default value specified on record definition, as we can see in the following example

 .. code-block:: clojure